Cutoff on Ramanujan complexes and classical groups: Introduction

-To see how the notion of Ramanujan graphs generalizes to higher dimension, observe that $\left[-2\sqrt{k-1},2\sqrt{k-1}\right]$ is the $L^{2}$-adjacency spectrum of the $k$-regular tree, which is the universal cover of every $k$-regular graph.
-In accordance, \emph{Ramanujan complexes }are roughly defined as finite complexes which spectrally mimic their universal cover; for a precise definition see §\ref{sec:Preliminaries-and-notations}.\footnote{Another generalization in this spirit is that of Ramanujan surfaces, which are hyperbolic Riemann surfaces which spectrally mimic the hyperbolic plane - see \cite{golubev2017cutoff}.} In \cite{Lubetzky2017RandomWalks}, a vast generalization of part (2) of the theorem above is proved: say that a walk rule is \emph{collision-free} if two walkers which depart from each other can never cross paths again. \begin{thm*}[\cite{Lubetzky2017RandomWalks}] Let $\mathcal{B}$ be an affine Bruhat-Tits building (see §\ref{subsec:Bruhat-Tits-buildings}), and fix a collision-free walk rule on cells of $\mathcal{B}$.
-If $X$ is a Ramanujan complex with universal cover $\mathcal{B}$, then the corresponding random walk on $X$ exhibits optimal cutoff. \end{thm*} This recovers the case of graphs, since NBRW indeed yields a collision-free walk on the edges of the tree.
+To see how the notion of Ramanujan graphs generalizes to higher dimension, recall that $\left[-2\sqrt{k-1},2\sqrt{k-1}\right]$ is the $L^{2}$-adjacency spectrum of the $k$-regular tree, which is the universal cover of every $k$-regular graph \cite{Kesten1959}.
+In accordance, \emph{Ramanujan complexes }are roughly defined as finite complexes which spectrally mimic their universal cover; for a precise definition see §\ref{sec:Preliminaries-and-notations}.
+In \cite{Lubetzky2017RandomWalks}, a vast generalization of part (2) of the theorem above is proved: say that a walk rule is \emph{collision-free} if two walkers which depart from each other can never cross paths again. \begin{thm*}[\cite{Lubetzky2017RandomWalks}] Let $\mathcal{B}$ be an affine Bruhat-Tits building (see §\ref{subsec:Bruhat-Tits-buildings}), and fix a collision-free walk rule on cells of $\mathcal{B}$.
+The family of Ramanujan complexes with universal cover $\mathcal{B}$ exhibit optimal cutoff w.r.t.\ the corresponding walk rule on them. \end{thm*} This recovers NBRW on Ramanujan graphs, since NBRW is indeed collision-free on the edges of the tree.
 In higher dimension, NBRW is not collision-free anymore, but in \cite[§5.1]{Lubetzky2017RandomWalks} it is shown that collision-free walks do exist,\emph{ }on cells of every dimension, except for vertices.
 As SRW is not collision-free, the techniques of \cite{Lubetzky2017RandomWalks} cannot address it (in fact, they cannot address any operator on vertices - see \cite[Rem.\ 3.5(b)]{Parzanchevski2018RamanujanGraphsDigraphs}).

 {}